 Interested in studying religion?

-The major and minor programs in comparative religion are designed for those who, whether they are religious or not, want to know more about religion, the role and significance of religion in societies today and in the past, and the ways in which academics think about and analyze religion and related concepts.
+The major and minor programs in the Department of Comparative Religion at Western Michigan University are designed for those who, whether they are religious or not, want to know more about religion, the role and significance of religion in societies today and in the past, and the ways in which academics think about and analyze religion and related concepts.
 In courses offered by the department, students and instructors:

 - Examine the concept of religion as well as specific religions from around the world and throughout history.